 At its main location in 216 College Hall, the Writing Center has:

-We offer small-group workshops for students on writing topics.
+We have previously offered small-group workshops for students on writing topics.
 Past workshop topics include:

 - MLA citation

 - Source use and integration

 Check out examples of our prior workshops!

 Through practical experience, orientation workshops, and ongoing professional development, the Writing Center provides student consultants, many of whom are preparing to be college faculty or secondary teachers, the opportunity to learn to be better teachers of writing.
 They gain experience working with writers one on one and presenting to classes and small groups on writing topics.
 We welcome applications from students interested in joining the staff.